 The Board has formulated ethical standards through a Code of Conduct and Ethics for all the Directors, Management, employees and stakeholders and will ensure its compliance.

 The Board has also in place an Anti-Bribery and Anti-Corruption Policy to prevent any act of bribery and corruption at the workplace.
+Throughout the past 3 years, no reports concerning incidents of bribery and corruption were received.

-The Code of Conduct and the Anti-Bribery and Anti-Corruption Policy are available on the Company's website at www.econframe.com for reference.
+The Code of Conduct and the Anti-Bribery and Anti-Corruption Policy are available on the Company's website at www.econframe.com.